RandyRomero/Cheatsheets/python/string/string_misc.md

 ### How to get a number of occurences of a substring in a given string?

-For example, what number of "e" in this exact sentece?
+For example, what number of "e" in this exact sentence?

 answer
 ```python